-When someone is murdered, the death is sudden, violent, final and incomprehensible.
-The survivors' world is abruptly and forever changed.
-The awareness that your loved one's dreams will never be realized hits.
-Life has suddenly lost meaning and many survivors report that they cannot imagine ever being happy again.
+When someone is murdered, the death is sudden, violent, and final and often times incomprehensible.
+Though the survivors of the victim may not have even been present during the crime, their world is changed from that moment on.
+Survivors may not have had the chance to say goodbye to their loved ones.
+Life may have suddenly lost meaning, and many survivors report that they cannot imagine ever being happy again.

-Homicide survivors will each experience the death differently, as each person had a unique relationship with the victim.
+Homicide survivors will each experience the death of their loved one differently, as each person had a unique relationship with the victim.
 A survivor's own personal history of trauma will also affect the manner in which they experience the death.
 It is important to remember that no two people grieve the same way, with the same intensity or for the same duration.